-When released from an inpatient hospital stay or skilled nursing facility stay, members can receive 14 healthy meals delivered to their home.
-This benefit is limited to eight (8) times throughout the year.
+What you must pay when Services that are covered for you you get these services Home Delivered Meals You pay nothing for meals after discharge from an When released from an inpatient hospital stay or skilled nursing inpatient hospital stay or facility stay, members can receive 14 healthy meals delivered to skilled nursing facility their home.
+This benefit is limited to eight (8) times throughout the stay. year.
 Members eligible for home delivered meals will receive a call from a plan representative.
 Meals must be ordered through the plan.
-Home health agency care Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
-You must be homebound, which means leaving home is a major effort.
-Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, You partices) y nothing for meals scharge from an at hospital stay or nursing facility uthorization rules ply .
-Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
-You must be homebound, which means leaving home is a major effort.
-Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, You page 100 million of the service of the se ply. must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies See "Crehabil "Durate y the applicable aring for other s.
-Please refer to the ble benefit in this of Evidence of
+Prior Authorization rules Home health agency care may apply.
+Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services There is no coinsurance or to be provided by a home health agency.
+You must be homebound, copayment, for Medicare which means leaving home is a major effort. covered home health Covered services include, but are not limited to: services.
+Part-time or intermittent skilled nursing and home health aide